 There’s also the matter of shipping, which can be tricky since you don’t want to pay out what you’re receiving, and therefore making zero dollars on that item.
 For heavier items, we paid about $5-$6 USD, and for smaller items it was around $4-$5 with the U.S. Postal Service.
 If the item isn’t worth the shipping cost, consider tossing it in the yard sale pile.

 How to Know What to List? +The Importance of Online Research

-Definitely don’t list your dirty fuzzies.
-Through my sorting, I found I had a Spanish Rosetta Stone set in working order with all its pieces, some gothic jewelry from a famous jewelry company in the UK, and some college textbooks, all worth a nice chunk.
-I had some band t-shirts and related jerseys in good condition from my high school days, that I was surprised to find people were still collecting and paying good money for them too.
+Definitely don’t list your dirty fuzzies!
+Through my sorting, I found I had a Spanish Rosetta Stone set in working order with all of its pieces, some gothic jewelry from a famous jewelry company in the UK, and some old college textbooks, all worth a nice chunk.
+I had some band t-shirts and related jerseys in good condition from my high school days, that I was surprised to find people were still collecting and paying good money for.

 “Life-fulfilling work is never about the money — when you feel true passion for something, you instinctively find ways to nurture it.” – Eileen Fisher

 There were even some more stylized clothes I was able to sell on eBay – in particular my pin-up style corset tops and dresses, and they sold with the quickness.
 About 5 pieces sold at $15-$25 each the same week I listed them.
 It definitely helps to have “niche” items so to speak, and the trendier the better.

 Before listing anything, though, it is essential to take a few hours and research your items with similar (or the same) items on eBay.
 This will give you a better idea of what to charge and what people are willing to pay.
 In this research, it’s important to pay attention to: